 Depending on the setting, we can play one role or the other.
 We will meet someone new at work and be introduced as the logistics person who is skilled at overseeing the details of projects.
 Other times, we’ll be introduced in a different setting as the creative idealist who is perfect for helping launch a new brand or idea.

 This also seeps into our personal relationships — friends and partners have been surprised at how I handle conflict as I can objectively pick apart pieces of an argument or misunderstanding and put them back together peacefully.
 You would not expect someone with this skill to also be the person to cry easily at the result of some harsh words.

 7. To us, everything matters, or nothing does.

 Every day, I have to wake up and make the intentional effort to note that there is a balance between “everything matters” and “nothing does.”
 One moment, I will feel as if every step I take and every word I speak matters immensely to the universe.
 I will become overwhelmed at the thought of the ripple effect of my actions.
-The next moment, I will feel like nothing matters at all and think deeply about the fact that we’re all born and then we die — and that’s the end of it.
-Maintaining a balance is something that seems to come natural for some personality types, but for the INFJ, the temptation to live in one truth or the other is a constant struggle.
+The next moment, I will feel like nothing matters at all, and I think deeply about the fact that we’re all born and then we all die — and that’s the end of it.
+Maintaining a balance is something that seems to come naturally for some other personality types, but for me as an INFJ, the temptation to live in one truth or the other is a constant struggle.

-8. We want to be loved but we can make it hard for others to love us.
+8. We want to be loved but we make it hard for others to love us.

 9. We see the good (and bad) in everyone.